devbird007/Vprofile-3-tier-architecture/README.md

 - MySQL --> SQL Database

 ## Procedure
-In the `vagrant/My_Provisioning` folder, there is a **Vagrantfile** that automates the creation and setup of 6 virtual machines in virtualbox.
+In the `vagrant/My_Provisioning` folder, the **Vagrantfile** automates the creation, and setup of 6 virtual machines in virtualbox.
+This could serve as a template for creating a **Vagrant Multi-Machine** setup.
 Execute the following command to create them:
 ```
 cd vagrant/MY_Provisioning
 vagrant up